 In 2011, I wrote this really fun tribute to my running, month by month — by the miles.
 Halfway through this year I stopped counting my mileage.
 I know.
 Total runner faux paux.
 I became increasingly despondent over my inadequate race times and lack of passion for the sport.
 I hope 2013 will be a fresh start for my fitness, including my running.
 Until then, here is a look back at the miles I ran in 2012… those I remember.
-Enjoy!
+Enjoy my 2012 by the miles.

 January: 25 miles